Where are you located?

 (Here) is a link to the Board of Regents standards for documentation of disabilities.
-In many cases, documentation from a licensed professional is needed.
-Please contact our office to set up a first visit if you have further questions.
+In most cases, documentation from a licensed professional is needed.
+Please contact our office to schedule a first visit if you have further questions.

 What do I need to bring to my first visit?

-In most cases, bringing a copy of your most recent documentation from a licensed professional to your first visit will be helpful.
-However, please make an appointment to meet with our disability service providers if you need assistance.
+Bringing a copy of your most recent documentation from a licensed professional to your first visit will be helpful.
+However, please make an appointment to meet with one of our our disability service providers if you need assistance with obtaining documentation.